ACA CENTRAL:

 Employees who average 130 hours per month during the MEASUREMENT PERIOD are considered full-time and must be made an offer of coverage.

-- NOTE: VARIABLE HOUR EMPLOYEES.
-For employers with a large proportion of VARIABLE HOUR EMPLOYEES, the LOOK BACK METHOD can have advantages.
-A new hire is considered a VARIABLE HOUR EMPLOYEE if, a time of hire, the employer cannot reasonably determine whether the employee will work full-time hours.
-The LOOK BACK METHOD allows the employer to monitor and measure an employee’s hours of service over time to find out if they are full-time.
-Using this method, employers gain more time to extend an offer of coverage to employees determined fulltime under the ACA.
+- The LOOK BACK METHOD allows the employer to monitor and measure an employee’s hours of service over time to find out if they have full-time status.
+Using this method, employers gain more time to extend an offer of coverage to employees determined full-time under the ACA.

 If you have questions about ELIGIBILITY MANAGEMENT or any other aspect of ACA reporting & compliance, please contact BENEFITSCAPE , the leading ACA specialist.